LucaCogo/lucacogo.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. student at <a href="http://ivl.disco.unimib.it">Imaging and Vision Lab</a>, in the Department of Informatics, Systems and Communication (DISCo) of the University of Milano-Bicocca. \\
+I am a Ph.D. student at <a href="http://ivl.disco.unimib.it">Imaging and Vision Lab</a>, in the Department of Informatics, Systems and Communication (DISCo) of the University of Milano-Bicocca. <br>
-I obtained my B.Sc. and M.Sc. degrees in Computer Science at University of Milano-Bicocca respectively in 2020 and 2023. \\
+I obtained my B.Sc. and M.Sc. degrees in Computer Science at University of Milano-Bicocca respectively in 2020 and 2023. <br>
-My research focuses on computational photography, color and spectral imaging.
+My research focuses on **computational photography**, **color constancy** and **spectral imaging**.